-Envelope sender may require approval Anymail passes envelope_sender to Mailjet, but this may result in an API error if you have not received special approval from Mailjet support to use custom senders.

-Commas in recipient names Mailjet's v3 API does not properly handle commas in recipient display-names if your message also uses the cc or bcc fields.
+- Envelope sender may require approval Anymail passes envelope_sender to Mailjet, but this may result in an API error if you have not received special approval from Mailjet support to use custom senders. - Commas in recipient names Mailjet's v3 API does not properly handle commas in recipient display-names.
 (Tested July, 2017, and confirmed with Mailjet API support.)